Conquest (1928 film)

-Conquest (aka The Candle in the Wind) is a 1928 American aviation drama film, based on the short story Conquest by Mary Imlay Taylor.
+Conquest (aka The Candle in the Wind) is a 1928 American aviation drama film, based on the short story "The Candle in the Wind" by Mary Imlay Taylor.
 The film was made using the Vitaphone sound process.

-Conquest was directed by Roy Del Ruth, starring Monte Blue, H.B.
+Conquest was directed by Roy Del Ruth, and stars Monte Blue, H.B.
 Warner and Lois Wilson.
 The film is a melodrama about an aircraft crash in Antarctica.

-Conquest is now considered a lost film.
+Conquest is now considered a lost film, although the complete soundtrack exists on Vitaphone discs.